-So on the night of the 23rd, as I walked into the bar, I was ready for the worst.
+So on the night of the twenty-third, as I walked into the bar, I was ready for the worst.
 When I met the woman I was due to have a drink with, I asked her how she was doing.
 “Oh fine,” she said, “if you like meeting strange men at bars.”
 (We had met online; this was our first date.)
 “Well,” I said, “I can make this really easy on you.
 Where do you stand on the transit strike?”
 She replied instantly: “You’ve got a bunch of working-class people led by a guy with a really cool Caribbean accent.
 What’s not to like?”
 On the right side, not too earnest, with just a touch of irony.

 Seventeen months later, we were married.

 All of which is to say: I really hate privileged people complaining about public-sector unions, especially when those unions make things inconvenient for them.